Dassault Rafale: Peru

 In July 2024, it was reported that Peru as part of a revitalization program for the combat sections of the Peruvian Air Force (FAP) was considering the Rafale as one of the contenders for a recently launched contract for fighters.
 General Carlos Enrique Chávez Cateriano, the commanding general of the FAP, announced on 8 July 2024 that a competition had been launched and the Rafale was one of two leading contenders, with the other leading contender being the KAI KF-21 Boramae.
-The FAP is operating Mirage 2000P Fighters and Mirage 2000DP trainers as of 2024.

 Saudi Arabia

 In February 2022, La Tribune reported that Saudi Arabia is interested in the Rafale, then reported in December 2022 that Saudi Arabia would need between 100 and 200 fighters.
 In October 2023, Saudi Arabian authorities officially asked the French company Dassault Aviation to send a quote and a proposed delivery schedule for 54 Rafale F4 combat aircraft.

 Ukraine

 On 17 November 2025, the presidents of Ukraine and France signed a letter of intent on the purchase of up to 100 Rafale jets over a 10–year period.
 No schedule was given on the first delivery, with French officials citing a 3-year pilot training timeline.
+On 14 July 2026, Ukraine and France signed an agreement for the first tranche order of 16 Rafale, financed by a European Union loan facility.
+Training for Ukrainian personnel in France could start as early as 2026, and Ukraine would receive the first four aircraft shortly after they finished training.